Private email Providers

 Society has become even more dependent on online communications such as email and messaging services and email is one of the most important aspects of our life because our email address is links most of our accounts; it’s what we use to get logins and collect receipts.
 Access to our email account can give someone access to almost our entire online life.
 That’s why it’s important to make sure you’re using an email provider that’s private, secure, and not controlled by a big tech giant.

-Unfortunately, the major free email services such as Gmail and Yahoo!
-Mail have relatively little respect for the privacy of users’ inboxes.
+You will find the following free email services such as Gmail or Yahoo! have relatively little to no respect for the privacy of users’ inboxes.
 This disregard for user privacy is the bread and butter of Google, Yahoo, and other free email services.
 They earn thousands of pounds through advertisers who want to keep track of individual purchasing habits or to identify potential customers by matching purchasing patterns with advertisements.

 Many people just want to move away from big tech giants who have invaded so many aspects of our lives and want to support the alternatives.